corda/corda-docs-portal/content/en/docs/corda-os/4.0/design/monitoring-management/design.md

 * Application log files using the [SLF4J](https://www.slf4j.org/) (Simple Logging Facade for Java) which provides an abstraction over various concrete logging frameworks (several of which are used within other Corda dependent 3rd party libraries).
 Corda itself uses the [Apache Log4j 2](https://logging.apache.org/log4j/2.x/) framework for logging output to a set of configured loggers (to include a rolling file appender and the console).
 Currently the same set of rolling log files are used by both the node and CorDapp(s) deployed to the node.
 The log file policy specifies a 60 day rolling period (but preserving the most recent 10Gb) with a maximum of 10 log files per day.
 * Industry standard exposed JMX-based metrics, both standard JVM and custom application metrics are exposed directly using the [Dropwizard.io](http://metrics.dropwizard.io/3.2.3/) *JmxReporter* facility.
-In addition Corda also uses the
-                        [Jolokia](https://jolokia.org/) framework to make these accessible over an HTTP endpoint.
-Typically, these metrics are also collated by 3rd party tools to provide pro-active monitoring, visualisation and re-active management.

-A full list of currently exposed metrics can be found in the appendix A.
+In addition Corda also uses the [Jolokia](https://jolokia.org/) framework to make these accessible over an HTTP endpoint.
+Typically, these metrics are also collated by 3rd party tools to provide pro-active monitoring, visualisation and re-active management.A full list of currently exposed metrics can be found in the appendix A.

-The Corda flow framework also has *placeholder* support for recording additional Audit data in application flows using a
+The Corda flow framework also has *placeholder* support for recording additional Audit data in application flows using a simple *AuditService*.
-                simple *AuditService*.
 Audit event types are currently loosely defined and data is stored in string form (as a description and contextual map of name-value pairs) together with a timestamp and principal name.
 This service does not currently have an implementation of the audit event data to a persistent store.

-The `ProgressTracker` component is used to report the progress of a flow throughout its business lifecycle,  and is
-                typically configured to report the start of a specific business workflow step (often before and after message send and receipt where other participants form part of a multi-staged business workflow).
+The `ProgressTracker` component is used to report the progress of a flow throughout its business lifecycle,  and is typically configured to report the start of a specific business workflow step (often before and after message send and receipt where other participants form part of a multi-staged business workflow).
 The progress tracking framework was designed to become a vital part of how exceptions, errors, and other faults are surfaced to human operators for investigation and resolution.
 It provides a means of exporting progress as a hierarchy of steps in a way that’s both human readable and machine readable.

 In addition, in-house Corda networks at R3 use the following tools:

 * Standard [DataDog](https://docs.datadoghq.com/guides/overview/) probes are currently used to provide e-mail based alerting for running Corda nodes.
-[Telegraf](https://github.com/influxdata/telegraf) is used in conjunction with a
-                        [Jolokia agent](https://jolokia.org/agent.html) as a collector to parse emitted metric data and push these to DataDog.
+[Telegraf](https://github.com/influxdata/telegraf) is used in conjunction with a [Jolokia agent](https://jolokia.org/agent.html) as a collector to parse emitted metric data and push these to DataDog.
 * Investigation is underway to evaluate [ELK](https://logz.io/learn/complete-guide-elk-stack/) as a mechanism for parsing, indexing, storing, searching, and visualising log file data.

 ## Scope